Nursing (NRS)

 NRS 414 POPULATION HEALTH 3 Credit

-This course prepares the nurse for designing, delivering, and evaluating care for groups, communities, and populations.
-The course incorporates essential concepts of epidemiology, surveillance, and disaster management from public health.
-Key aspects of public health care finance are introduced.
-Central to the course are the themes of social justice, human rights, resource management, and cultural aspects of health and illness.
+The Population Health course prepares the nurse to be practice-ready to design, deliver and evaluate care for groups, communities and populations.
+Students will explain concepts of epidemiology, surveillance and disaster management utilizing real world or case study examples.
+Students are exposed to Population Health themes of social justice, human rights, resource management and cultural aspects of health and illness.

 Pre-requisite: ENG 117